Christ in the Old Testament

 Christ does not sit at the right hand of God.
-Our Yahshua is the right hand of God that created all things.
+Yahshua is the right hand (or power) of God that created all things.

 Col 3:1 If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.

-In the verse above the word on, which denotes a fixed position in place or time or state, is actually referring to the word as.
+In the verse above the word on is inserted incorrectly.
+The correct word to be used is as, which denotes a fixed position in place or time.

 Matt 25:31 When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory